jecdesarrollos/SimpleSwap/README.md

 # SimpleSwap
 Implementation of a UniswapV2 style contract as assignment for the 2025-EDP-TTPM-MODULE 3.

-The contract is written in Solidity ^0.8.27 and uses OpenZeppelin libraries.
-ERC20 - safeERC20 - IERC20 - MATH
+The contract is written in Solidity ^0.8.27 and uses external @OpenZeppelin libraries ERC20 - safeERC20 - IERC20 and Local implementations as MATH and ISimpleSwap.sol

 ## 📜 Description